hermannm/devlog-kotlin/README.md

-The inspiration for this library mostly came from some inconveniencies and limitations I've experienced with the [`kotlin-logging`](https://github.com/oshai/kotlin-logging) library (it's a great library, these are just subjective grievances!).
+The inspiration for this library mostly came from some inconveniencies and limitations I've experienced with the [`kotlin-logging`](https://github.com/oshai/kotlin-logging) library (it's a great library, these are just my subjective opinions!).
 Here are some of the things I wanted to improve with this library:

 - **Structured logging**